Find Your Perfect School

-Georgia Tech has designed an internship program that puts their student’s formal education and practical work experience in harmony.
+Georgia Tech has designed an internship program that puts its student’s formal education and practical work experience in harmony.
 GT Internships can flexibly work full-time or part-time for a minimum of fourteen weeks during the fall or spring semesters or eight weeks for the summer.
 Moreover, a full-time employment position entails a minimum of thirty-five hours per week, while a part-time position requires at least twenty hours.

-With its 100 years of partnerships with some of the best employers in different industries, Georgia Tech is committed to work-integrated learning that can help interns reach your long-term goals.
-Students can take their time in working through multiple semesters, finishing a five-year program with a co-op designation on their diploma.
+With its 100 years of partnerships with some of the best employers in different industries, Georgia Tech is committed to work-integrated learning that can help interns reach their long-term goals.
+Students can take their time working through multiple semesters, finishing a five-year program with a co-op designation on their diploma.

 Massachusetts Institute of Technology